ExcelFunctions.net Logo

 If you want to choose both the upper and lower limits yourself, you should consider using the Erf function

-Basic Description
+Function Description

-The Excel ERF.PRECISE function calculates the Error Function, integrated between a supplied lower or upper limit and 0.
+The Excel Erf.Precise function calculates the Error Function, integrated between a supplied lower or upper limit and 0.

 The function is new in Excel 2010 and so is not available in earlier versions of Excel.
 However, it is similar to the Erf function, which is available in earlier versions of Excel.

-The format of the Erf.Precise function is:
+The syntax of the Erf.Precise function is:

 ERF.PRECISE( x )